Posts: 18,066

 My weekend was not as exciting, but I did get to demo 8 new bikes.

-This one was as awesome as I expected, but really really uncomfortable especially with a passenger. what was the big difference with a passenger?
+what was the big difference with a passenger?
 I know that adding a passenger isnt ideal for any sportbike, but they are usually tollerable

 I'm a juggernaut of awesomeness